20% Off + A Free Gift With Code: CUPID20

 • Keeping our dogs warm.
 Where possible, it is important we keep our dogs warm.
 This can mean having the central heating on and minimising time spent outdoors.
 For some, heated beds and mats are a useful tool.

 • Consistent exercise.
 Some owners are classed as a ‘weekend warrior’.
-They bring their dog for a 10-mile hike on the weekend, only for them to walk around the block on week days.
+They bring their dog for a 10-mile hike on the weekend, only for them to walk around the block on weekdays.
 This is the worst thing we can do for joint health.
 Rather, we need exercise to be consistent.
-Stick with a moderate length walk once or twice a day every day.
+Stick with a moderate-length walk once or twice a day every day.
 Ideally, dogs should be walked off lead and on soft surfaces, to prevent any ‘jarring’ of their joints.

-• Consider alternate exercise.
+• Consider an alternate exercise.
 Swimming is an excellent form of exercise as it is low impact and burns a lot of calories.
 On top of this, dogs tend to love it!
 Avoid cold bodies of water in the winter, instead going to your local heated dog pool.

 • Orthopaedic beds are a great purchase, especially for older dogs who spend more time asleep.
 The firm ‘mattress’ is easier for them to get up on and keeps their skeleton well supported.